=== VAULT HEADER v1 ===

 Architecture

 The vault is a JSONL (JSON Lines) file where each line is a self-contained JSON entry.
-This append-only format enables:
+The append-only format gives you safe concurrent git merges, efficient incremental updates, a complete audit trail, and simple conflict resolution.

 # === VAULT HEADER v1 ===